Pvisilias/promptdc-chrome/README.md

 💰 PRICING

-Lifetime access — $69, one-time.
+Lifetime access from $69, one-time — limited launch spots (price rises as they fill).
 Unlimited prompt and writing rewrites using your own OpenAI API key.
 Monthly plans also available.

 ❓ FAQ